druzyek/-OBSOLETE-AT89Loader/README.txt

 AT89Loader v0.2

-This utility programs firmware into AT89LP6440 microcontrollers using an FTDI USB to serial cable instead of the parallel cable usualy used to program them.
+This utility programs firmware into AT89LP6440 microcontrollers using an FTDI USB to serial cable instead of the parallel cable usually used to program them.
 It may work on similar chips like the AT89LP3240 but it has not been tested.
 Use it at your own risk.

 The program was compiled with Visual C++ 2010.
 It requires the D2XX header and library